-Having a baby, or any number of kids, while you are in college can be rough.
+Having a baby while you are in college can be rough.
 However, it is possible to still get a college education with a baby in tow.
-Here’s how Forrest and I survived attending college with a baby, and both were able to graduate.
+Here is how Forrest and I survived attending college (and eventually graduating) with a baby.

-And guess what?
-In April of 2013, both Forrest and I both received our bachelors degrees, and proved that it is possible to have a baby while in school.
+In April of 2013, both Forrest and I both received our Bachelors degrees and proved that it is possible to have a baby while in school.

 1) Take less classes

 Plus, you need time to focus on your baby!
-If you are taking tons of classes, especially if they are difficult, it might become difficult to balance baby time, and school time.
-You want to be able to devote time to both of these important things
+If you are taking tons of classes, it can become difficult to balance baby time, and school time.
+You need to be able to divide your time appropriately.

 2) Enlist Help